sillsdev/phonology-assistant/readme-Linux.txt

   ~/Documents/src/phonology-assistant/src/Pa/bin/Debug-Linux/Pa.exe

-  * in Phonology Assistant, select File > Sekpele 2 (if ‘Sekpele 2’ is not in the File menu, then some of the above steps were probably not done correctly).
+  * in Phonology Assistant, select File > Sekpele 2 (if 'Sekpele 2' is not in the File menu, then some of the above steps were probably not done correctly).
 Have fun!

 ICU.NET.DLL